Widnes: Transport

 Widnes is on the southern route of the Liverpool to Manchester railway line.
 There are two stations in the town, Hough Green and Widnes from which services are operated by East Midlands Railway and Northern.
-Northern operate frequent services to Liverpool and Manchester city centre from Hough Green and Widnes.
+Northern operate frequent services to Liverpool and Warrington from Hough Green and Widnes.
 East Midlands Railway link Widnes station at hourly intervals throughout the day to Liverpool, Manchester, Stockport, Sheffield, Nottingham and Norwich.

 However passengers to and from London, the Midlands and the South are likely to use Runcorn station and make the short journey across the Mersey Gateway Bridge by bus or taxi.

 Proposals for Merseyrail to be extended to Warrington have been set as Merseyrail are due some new Battery Electric Trains.
 This would open up new links as the trains would run on the pre-existing route via Widnes railway station.

 The two main bus operators providing local services are Arriva North West and Warrington's Own Buses.

 The A562 road passes through Widnes linking Liverpool to the west with Penketh to the east.
 The A557 road passes through the town linking Runcorn to the south, via the Silver Jubilee Bridge, with the M62 motorway, some 2.5 mi to the north.
 The Mersey Gateway will replace the Silver Jubilee Bridge by mid-October 2017.

 Widnes is 6 mi from Liverpool John Lennon Airport and 25 mi from Manchester Airport.